All three species of King Parrot (Alisterus genus) have striking combinations of red (head/breast),

 green (wings) and blue (rump, collar, tail) plumage.

-The six subspecies of the Moluccan King Parrot come from various islands of Indonesia
+The six subspecies of the Moluccan King Parrot are native to various islands of Indonesia

 (also called the Ambon/Amboina King Parrot although only the nominate subspecies (above) comes from Ambon Island).